TheBigL/MockERKSmk2/README.md

 # System Roles

+This section is about the Roles that are used in the class.

 Clients - They can post files and lookup their own individual files.

 Staff - Members of the AEF can lookup files based on the Client and Organization that the files are